 Applicants for waiver participation use the MS Application for Family Planning Services to enroll in the FPW.
-The exception is for pregnant women transitioned from COE-088 who are auto-enrolled into the FPW at the end of their post-partum period.
 If a FPW participant becomes pregnant during her 12-month FPW enrollment period, she will be advised in writing to apply for Medicaid coverage.
 In addition, if claims are filed that indicate pregnancy, Family Planning will be closed and notice issued to the waiver participant that an application for Medicaid is needed.